didipostman/Friends/README.md

 please visit and download
 https://vdoc.pub/documents/php-5-social-networking-7p3ojl4clj20

+The friend of my friend is my friend
+The ennemy of my friend is my ennemy

 how to get ip adress of pc on internet running XAMPP

 To get the IP address of your PC on the internet while running **XAMPP**, you need to find your **public (external) IP address**.
 XAMPP itself generally runs on your local machine using its **private (local) IP address** (usually $127.0.0.1$ or a $192.168.x.x$ address).